reduxjs/redux/docs/tutorials/essentials/part-4-using-data.md

 - `builder.addCase(actionCreator, caseReducer)`: listens for one specific action type
 - `builder.addMatcher(matcherFunction, caseReducer)`: listens for any one of multiple action types, using [a Redux Toolkit "matcher" function](https://redux-toolkit.js.org/api/matching-utilities) for comparing action objects
 - `builder.addDefaultCase(caseReducer)`: adds a case reducer that runs if nothing else in this slice matched the action (equivalent to a `default` case inside of a `switch`).

+You can chain these together, like `builder.addCase().addCase().addMatcher().addDefaultCase()`.
+If multiple matchers match the action, they will run in the order they were defined.

 Given that, we can import the `userLoggedOut` action from `authSlice.ts` into `postsSlice.ts`, listen for that action inside of `postsSlice.extraReducers`, and return an empty posts array to reset the posts list on logout: